Corey Perry: Edmonton Oilers (2024–2025)

 On January 22, 2024, Perry was signed to a one-year contract by the Edmonton Oilers.
 On June 2, the Oilers qualified for the Stanley Cup Final, marking Perry's fourth trip to the Final in five years and fifth trip altogether.
 The Oilers would ultimately lose the series to the Florida Panthers in seven games.
-After scoring a goal in game 3 of the Final, he extended his previous NHL record by scoring a goal in the Stanley Cup Final for five different Franchises (Anaheim Ducks, Dallas Stars, Montreal Canadiens, Tampa Bay Lightning and the Edmonton Oilers).
+After scoring a goal in game three of the Final, he extended his previous NHL record by scoring a goal in the Stanley Cup Final for five different franchises.

-On July 1, 2024, the first day of free agency, Perry re-signed with the Oilers to a one-year, $1.4 million contract.
+On July 1, 2024, Perry re-signed with the Oilers to a one-year, $1.4 million contract.
 The Oilers returned to the Stanley Cup Final for the second year in a row on May 29, 2025, marking Perry's fifth Stanley Cup Final appearance in six years and sixth overall, which he and the Oilers again lost to the Panthers, this time in six games.
+His goal in Game 2 to tie the game with 18 seconds remaining in the third period set a record for the latest game-tying goal in Stanley Cup Final history.
 Perry ended the 2025 playoffs with 10 goals and four assists for 14 points in all 22 games.

-Los Angeles Kings (2025–present)
+Los Angeles Kings (2025–2026)

 On July 1, 2025, as a free agent from the Oilers, Perry signed a one-year, $3.5 million contract with the Los Angeles Kings.

+Return to Tampa Bay (2026)

+On March 6, 2026, at the trade deadline, the Lightning re-acquired Perry from the Kings in exchange for a second round draft pick.
+In the playoffs, Tampa would fall to his former team, the Montreal Canadiens in the first round in seven games, marking only the second time in his past seven seasons where he did not make the Stanley Cup Final.

+Return to Los Angeles (2026–present)

+On July 1, 2026, Perry signed a one-year, $1 million contract to return to the Kings.